rohandebsarkar/academic-folio/README.md

 # academic-folio

-WIP: Hugo port of the popular Jekyll theme al-folio
+Work in Progress: Hugo port of the popular Jekyll theme al-folio

+## Installation

 To Install this theme for your own: